COURSE SUMMARY

 • Play Production: This mid-year production opportunity focuses on developing students’ acting skills in non-musical contexts.
 Students will explore diverse characters and hone their ability to convey complex emotions and narratives through straight acting.

-• Health for the Actor: Students will learn strategies for managing stress and anxiety associated with performance and better understand the importance of mental and physical well-being management for performers.
+• Health for the Actor: Students will learn strategies for managing stress and anxiety associated with performance and gain a better understanding of the importance of managing mental and physical well-being for performers.
 This subject emphasises techniques for maintaining peak performance and sustaining a long-term career in the entertainment industry.

 • Business for the Actor: This subject covers essential industry knowledge and prepares students to navigate the business aspects of the entertainment industry effectively.
 Topics include goal-setting, networking, self-promotion, and understanding industry trends and opportunities.

 • Technology Craft: In this subject, students will receive comprehensive training in all stages of filmmaking, including pre-production, production roles, and post-production (editing).
-They will gain hands-on experience and develop skills in shooting and editing to be able to produce their own showreels and voice reels, preparing them for screen-based performances and projects.
+They will gain hands-on experience and develop skills in shooting and editing, enabling them to produce their own showreels and voice reels, which will prepare them for screen-based performances and projects.

 • Acting for Camera / Screen Tests: Students will film regular screen tests throughout the course designed to develop their on-camera performance skills, confidence and adaptability in front of the camera while honing their skills in a supportive learning environment.